Southern Queen Elizabeth N.P

 The cool, grass-thatched roof of the main area provides shade on even the hottest savannah afternoons.
 Dinner is a social affair, often served down by the river, and like all good bush camps, there’s a campfire for after-hours whiskies.

 Because the property is set up inside the park, animals roam freely through the camp.
-You could wake up to elephants bathing in the river, hippos gruntings, buffalo grazing across the river banks, and resident troops of colobus and vervet monkeys swinging on low hanging branches.
+After your African wilderness safari night, you could wake up to elephants bathing in the river, hippos gruntings, buffalo grazing across the river banks, and resident troops of colobus and vervet monkeys swinging on low hanging branches.

 George, the lone hippo, usually inspects his campgrounds and leaves impressive smiles on guests.
 Camp security personnel are always on hand to escort and assist guests should they feel unsafe with the wild.